 As a welder, you join two or more pieces of metal by applying heat, pressure, or a combination of both.
 Brazing, soldering, electron beams, and laser beams are other methods of joining metals.
 With similar levels of qualifications, you could also become a boilermaker; tool, jig, and die maker; blacksmith; plumber; sheet metal worker; fitter and turner; panelbeater.

-Find the sub-heading “Bursaries” under the heading 9.
+Find the sub-heading “Bursaries” further down this page.

 National strategy and government contact